nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to view a specific user.
+3. Tuition teacher requests to view a specific student.
 4. EduManage shows the details from the student.

     Use case ends.